In 50 states and extreme heat, thousands march for 'Families Belong Together' rallies

 "I am appalled at the Trump administration’s treatment of people seeking asylum in the United States that criminalizes asylum-seeking and separates families," Gamber said.

-Other organizers in the Families Belong Together Coalition included the National Domestic Workers Alliance, the Leadership Conference and MoveOn.org.
+Organizers in the Families Belong Together Coalition included the National Domestic Workers Alliance, the ACLU, Leadership Conference and MoveOn.org.

 "(The) family separation crisis is not over.
 We have a situation where the Trump administration seems to be aiming to detain families," said Karthik Ganapathy, a MoveOn.org spokesman.